alex-bellon/wikipedia/README.md

 - [Leave the gate as you found it](https://en.wikipedia.org/wiki/Leave_the_gate_as_you_found_it) - a rule in countryside areas throughout the world.
 If a gate is found open, it should be left open, and if it is closed, it should be left closed.
 If a closed gate absolutely must be traversed, it should be closed again afterwards.
 Leaving a closed gate open can lead to animals escaping or unwanted mingling.
 Leaving an open gate closed can prevent livestock from accessing water or other resources.
 - [Long-time nuclear waste warning messages](https://en.wikipedia.org/wiki/Long-time_nuclear_waste_warning_messages) - intended to deter human intrusion at nuclear waste repositories in the far future, within or above the order of magnitude of 10,000 years.
 - [Luddite fallacy](https://en.wikipedia.org/wiki/Technological_unemployment#The_Luddite_fallacy) - used to express the view that those concerned about long term technological unemployment are committing a fallacy, as they fail to account for compensation effects.
+- [Maplewashing](https://en.wikipedia.org/wiki/Maplewashing) - the alleged tendency of Canadian governments, institutions, and media to perpetuate the notion that Canada is morally superior to other countries, thus sanitizing and concealing negative historical and contemporary actions.
 - [Navies of landlocked countries](https://en.wikipedia.org/wiki/Navies_of_landlocked_countries) - A landlocked navy is a naval force operated by a country that does not have a coastline.
 While these states are unable to develop a sea-going, blue-water navy, they may still deploy armed forces on major lakes or rivers.
 - [Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.
 - [Open access](https://en.wikipedia.org/wiki/Open_access)